istarendil/ros2-2025/README.md

 - Publish a custom message containing the string `"turtle2"` and the position of turtle2.

 ### 🔹 Demonstration
+> ⚠️ *Note: The GUI and terminal GIFs are not temporally synchronized.
+They are intended for illustration only.*

 <p align="center">
   <img src="figures/two_gui.gif" alt="Assignment 1 GUI" width="400"/>